 When I first ventured into the world of spirituality I found myself in a group whose core teaching was all about self purification.
 The walls of the centre were adorned with prints of renaissance paintings, such as Saint George slaying the dragon, to inspire and motivate us students to become spiritual warriors engaged in the ‘inner’ struggle of ‘good’ versus ‘evil’.
 And the goal of this holy war on oneself?
-To reach the promised land, to become totally pure, to live in eternal peace, eternal happiness, to be unconditionally loving.
+To reach the ‘promised land’.
+To become totally pure.
+To live in eternal peace and happiness.